zix99/rare/docs/expressions.md

 These three time functions provide you a way to parse and manipulate time.

 time: Parse a given time-string into a unix second time (default: RFC3339)
-timeformat: Takes a unix time, and formats it (default: RFC3339)
+timeformat: Takes a unix time, and formats it (default: auto-detection)
 duration: Use a duration expressed in s,m,h and convert it to seconds eg `{duration 24h}`
 buckettime: Truncate the time to a given bucket (*n*ano, *s*econd, *m*inute, *h*our, *d*ay, *mo*nth, *y*ear)

+**Format Auto-Detection:**

+If the format argument is ommitted or set to "auto", it will attempt to resolve the format of the time.
+If the format is unable to be resolved, it bust be specific manually with a format below, or a custom format.

+If ommitted: The first seen date will determine the format for all dates going forward (faster) If "auto":   The date format will always be auto-detected.
+This can be used if the date could be in different formats (slower)

+### Time Formats

 **Supported Formats:**
 ASNIC, UNIX, RUBY, RFC822, RFC822Z, RFC1123, RFC1123Z, RFC3339, RFC3339, RFC3339N, NGINX